OUR 3 MAIN PROJECTS

 1/ THE NEUTER SCOOTER

 Affordable spay/neuter clinics are held “on location” throughout San Diego County aboard the Neuter Scooter traveling surgical bus, a 37-foot work horse with onboard prepping area, recovery kennels, and hospital grade operating suite.
 Up to 20 clinics are held each month with an average of 25 combined cats and dogs fixed per clinic.
 They day-long clinics (7am to 2pm), are run by a fully trained and licensed medical team consisting of a high-volume spay/neuter Veterinarian, Registered Veterinary Technician, Veterinary Assistant, and Kennel Assistant with support of a Clinic Manager, appointment setters, and volunteers.
 In addition to a discounted procedure underwritten by donors, each animal scheduled for surgery receives a free pre-anesthesia health exam to screen for potential surgical risks plus free basic pet care services including a nail trim, flea treatment, Rabies vaccine, deworming (if needed), 72-hour pain management injection, soft e-collar, one-year license for qualifying pets, and a sturdy cardboard carrier for cats without one.
-At time of pick up, clients receive an “Observation Form” from the pre-exam noting any conditions requiring follow up, a list of reasonably-priced veterinarians, take home post-op packet plus verbal overview, and access to the surgical hotline for any post-surgical questions or concerns.
+To further promote pet wellness, at time of pick up, clients receive an “Observation Form” with results of the pre-exam of their pet, noting any conditions requiring follow up, a list of reasonably-priced veterinarians, a post-op packet with explanation given by a staff member, basic pet care information, and access to the 24-hour surgical hotline for any post-surgical questions or concern.

 The Neuter Scooter Sub-Programs: